Himanshu212223/Java/7. Complete Spring Boot/3. Spring Boot/3. Persistence Layer/3.2 Spring ORM/Spring ORM.md

 - It is also a field or variable level annotation.

 ### 6. Annotation to define Enumerated column

+> ⚠️ Optional - Use it when you are using Enum data to be stored on the Table.

 Suppose we have a column and we want to store a Enum value to it.